-For your agency: projected costs, savings, fees or revenues resulting from the regulatory change, including: a) fund source / fund detail; b) delineation of one-time versus on-going expenditures; and c) whether any costs or revenue loss can be absorbed within existing resources Costs: \$2,000 (part of website upgrade currently underway) Savings: \$165 per year in wages for Data Bank analyst in preparing formal response on letterhead rather than encrypted email For other state agencies : projected costs, savings, fees or revenues resulting from the regulatory change, including a delineation of one- time versus on-going expenditures.
-VSP savings of \$86 /year with 5 such requests per year

-For all agencies: Benefits the regulatory change Increased efficiency.
-For all agencies.
-Denenits the regulatory change increased eniciency. is designed to produce - is designed to produce.
+For your agency: projected costs, savings, fees or revenues resulting from the regulatory change, including: a) fund source / fund detail; b) delineation of one-time versus on-going expenditures; and c) whether any costs or revenue loss can be absorbed within existing resources Costs: \$0 (DNA data bank sample tracking system is already fully operational) Savings: \$ 1,694.88 in wages of Data Bank staff attributable to deciphering and cross-referencing handwritten entries versus confirming data entry in the sample tracking system For other state agencies : projected costs, savings, fees or revenues resulting from the regulatory change, including a delineation of one-time versus on-going expenditures.
+N/A For all agencies: Benefits the regulatory change is designed to produce.
+Increased efficiency.